cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 ### Summary of controlling storage duration with `static`
 It's time we sum up where `static` can be used and what it gives us in terms of changing the storage duration of variables.
 Generally speaking, when used outside of classes, `static` can be used in two places:
-- at namespace scope (outside of functions) which adds nothing as any such variable already have static storage duration.
+- at namespace scope which adds nothing as any such variable already has the static storage duration
-- inside of functions to extend the local variable's automatic storage duration to static storage duration, which we mostly don't want to do.
+- inside of functions to extend the local variable's automatic storage duration to static storage duration, which we mostly don't want to do

 :bulb: So, all in all, there is really **no good reason** to use `static` to change storage duration of our variables!